Hunter College High School: Academics

 Students in grades 7 and 8 are required to take courses in communications and theater (a curriculum that includes drama, storytelling, and theater).
 Students in grades 7–9 must take both art and music, each for half a year, and then choose one to take in tenth grade.
 One of the four available foreign language courses (French, Latin, Mandarin, or Spanish) must be taken each year in grades 7–10, and Advanced Placement (AP) language electives are offered through the 12th grade.
 A year each of biology, chemistry, and physics must be completed in addition to the introductory science classes of life science and physical science in the 7th and 8th grades, respectively.
 During 7th and 8th grades, students must also participate in the school's science fair; the fair is optional for older students.
-After the introductory 7th grade social studies course, 4 semesters of global studies (8th-9th grades) and 2 semesters (10th grade) are followed by 2 semesters of 20th century history (11th grade).
+After the introductory 7th grade social studies course, 4 semesters of global studies (8th-9th grades) and 2 semesters of American history (10th grade) are followed by 2 semesters of 20th century history (11th grade).
 A series of English and mathematics courses are taught from 7th through 11th grades.
-(The math curriculum is split into a track of "honors" and a track of "extended honors" classes for students of different strengths after 7th grade).
-If students pass a placement test, they are able to skip a grade and attend classes of a higher grade (for example, a student who passes the test in 7th grade and is currently in 8th grade can take 9th grade "extended honors" mathematics.)
+(The math curriculum is split into a track of "honors" and a track of "extended honors" classes for students of different strengths after 8th grade, with 9H and 9E classes based on 8th grade math class averages and the placement test taken in 8th grade).
 Two semesters of physical education are taught each year, including swimming in the 8th grade (held at Hunter College).
 In 9th grade, students are required to take a CPR course for one semester and a computer science course the other semester.
 Starting in their junior year, students are allowed to take a limited number of electives and AP courses.
 The senior year, however, is free of mandated courses except for a year of physical education electives and courses to fulfill leftover educational requirements.

 Hunter's English Department incorporates reading novels and writing analytical papers beginning in the 7th grade.
-Students have historically graduated with strong writing and reading comprehension skills, reflected by the school's high average SAT scores in critical reading and writing, and by the number of students who have earned recognition by the scholastic writing awards.
+Students have historically graduated with strong writing and reading comprehension skills, reflected by the school's high average SAT scores in critical reading and writing, and by the number of students who have earned recognition by the Scholastic Writing Awards.